Saiful234/Day-54-62-Flask-Web-Development/README.md

 3. We then use the route() decorator to tell Flask what URL should trigger our function.

 4. The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user’s browser.

+### Routing
+Modern web applications use meaningful URLs to help users.
+Users are more likely to like a page and come back if the page uses a meaningful URL they can remember and use to directly visit a page.

+Use the route() decorator to bind a function to a URL.

+@app.route('/')
+def index():
+      return 'Index Page'

+@app.route('/hello')
+def hello():
+      return 'Hello, World'
+You can do more!
+You can make parts of the URL dynamic and attach multiple rules to a function.